Wacom has added yet another drawing tablet in their lineup. The latest Wacom Intuos Pro small completes the Intuos pro

 Multitouch and gesture

-Wacom Intuos (Amazon) is the only tablet that accepts touch input and the multitouch gesture.
+Wacom Intuos (Amazon) is the only tablet that accepts touch input and multitouch gestures.
 What it means that you can do tasks like zoom, rotate, and pan by using your fingers.

 The touch is cool but in reality, it does not work as smoothly as you want it to.
 The tablet also seems to be equipped with palm rejection.
-In case you do not want to use the touch controls you can simply turn it off by the help of the switch located on the side trim.
+In case you do not want to use the touch controls you can simply turn it off with the help of the switch located on the side trim.

 Stylus – Wacom Pro Pen 2